EN DE

 The Dilemma of the Death of the Self

-What helps here is to limit identification to the body: “I am my body,” and ultimately: “The body is what I am.”
+What helps here is to limit this identification to the body: «I am my body,» and ultimately: «The body is what I am.»

 A gradual approach to a real concept of self is important, namely that «my body is what I am; my body is the ‘I,’ and not a thought about myself.»

 It must be understood that the brain is digested; to this day, it has not learned to apply a different strategy.
-This attitude, however, is an obstacle to oneself and to the realization of the superconscious - the true self.
+This attitude, however, is an obstacle to itself and to the realization of the superconscious - the true self.

 This is not about enlightenment, as practiced in many spiritual teachings, even though confronting this topic may bring it to mind.
 It is about the natural self-identification of who one is.